 AFTER THE CIVIL WAR, BLACK POLITICAL POWER ROSE ACROSS THE SOUTH.

-For a moment, America edged toward its promise of equality but in Mississippi, a campaign of violence and lawmaking reversed that future and set a model for voter suppression that would spread across the entire country.
+For a moment, America edged toward its promise of equality, but in Mississippi a campaign of violence and lawmaking reversed that future and set a model for voter suppression that would spread across the entire country.

 The Precedent is an ongoing initiative that examines how Mississippi’s leaders used the Mississippi Plan of 1875 to overthrow Reconstruction, crush Black political power, and set the terms of Jim Crow.
 It re-frames state and national history by placing this campaign of violence, lawmaking, and disenfranchisement at the center of how we understand voting rights and political power today.